d2jvkpn/HTMLReport/README.md

 3. data-file-miss: remove a tag(class "check") if a file miss(exits).

-4. data-table-ncols: specify figure.myTable max columns of each table(split a pandas dataframe).
+4. data-xcols: specify figure.myTable max columns of each table(split a pandas dataframe).

+5. data-ncols: specify figure.myTable max columns to display(if greater than data-xcols, table will be split in vertical).

+6. data-nrows: specify figure.myTable max rows to display.

-5. data-level: div children of id=main, an correspond level head(h1, h2, h3) will be create as first child.
+7. data-level: div children of id=main, an correspond level head(h1, h2, h3) will be create as first child.

-6. reference process: id=reference (name="Reference").
+8. reference process: id=reference (name="Reference").